Frequently Asked Questions

 The new Tri-agency CV (TCV) and Fonds de recherche du Québec CV (CV-FRQ) are narrative CVs.

 The responses to the FAQ provided here reflect the most current information as of April 2025.
 However, as the Tri-agency and the Fonds de recherche du Québec gradually roll out their narrative CVs for all grant applications, changes to the requirements – both minor and potentially larger – are likely.
-Future updates, including forthcoming guidelines for narrative CV evaluation, may require corresponding revisions to these responses.
+This content will be updated in the future to reflect these changes.

 All material quoted from the Fond de recherche du Québec’s narrative CV instructions has been translated from the original French.